-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

+Money is not a client of any investment adviser featured on this page.
+The information provided on this page is for educational purposes only and is not intended as investment advice.
+Money does not offer advisory services.

-Crypto exchanges are where traders can buy, sell, and convert cryptocurrencies.
-They are necessary for cryptocurrencies to be traded at the scale they are today.
+Crypto exchanges are where traders can buy, sell and convert different cryptocurrencies and NFTs (non-fungible tokens).
+They are necessary for digital assets to be traded at the scale they are today.
 Some exchanges offer the most competitive prices or speeds, whereas others provide specialized financial products.

 Read on to learn about the best cryptocurrency exchanges, how they work, and which one you should pick.

-Our Top Picks for Best Crypto Exchanges
+Our Top Picks for the Best Crypto Exchanges of November 2022

 - Coinbase - Best for Beginners